tg2sipfork/tg2sip_tgcalls_webrtc/README.md

 - ✅ Windows
 - ✅ Linux
 - ✅ macOS
-- ✅ Telegram X any other telegram tgcalls clients
+- ✅ Telegram X any other telegram tgcalls\libtgvoip clients

 **Supported Versions:**
 - **v0 (2.4.4)** — now added support for libtgvoip for compatibility with older tg clients and software like OG tg2sip.